MandyMohan/Attainment/README.md

 # Codes Summary

 The four codes are based on a loop which goes through each pivot item (ie. school code) in the pivot table on the first page of the workbook.
 Once a particular school code is visible, the remaining sheets in the workbook are subsequently filtered to show data pertaining to this school code only.
-The active sheets within the workbook are then formatted to be exported and subsequently exported into the relevant district folders.
+The worksheets within the workbook are then formatted to be exported and subsequently exported into the relevant district folders.

 # Attainmentpdf